DFE-Digital/sts-plan-technology-for-your-school/terraform/README.md

 This will generate the `terraform-configuration.md` markdown file.

 ## Troubleshooting

+### KeyVault Firewall Error

+When running locally you see an error simular to the following:

+> Making Read request on Azure KeyVault Secret.
+Client address is not authorized and caller is not a trusted service.
+Client address: 123.456.789.123.

+To resolve this, you need to update the KeyVault Firewall to grant your IP access.

 ### Logging
 To help troubleshoot Terraform, you can turn on [Terraform logging](https://developer.hashicorp.com/terraform/tutorials/configuration-language/troubleshooting-workflow#enable-terraform-logging) which can be directed to a file.